 Where to Stay

-Beachfront accommodations here tend to be far more affordable than in many other resort destinations, but it still pays to shop carefully for not only the best deal, but the best location.
+Beachfront accommodations here tend to be far more affordable than in many other resort destinations, but it still pays to shop carefully for not only the best deal but the best location.
 As you shop for hotel rooms, don't forget to consider vacation rentals by owner, especially if you're planning to spend more than 1-2 days.
-It is usually possible to negotiate weekly rates, which can come in at prices competitive with hotel stays.
+It's usually possible to negotiate weekly rates, which can come in at prices competitive with hotel stays.

 Airbnb searches can turn up beach bargains.
-One search for properties under $70/night showed 125 properties.
 Although your results will vary, it is fairly easy to find a variety of affordably priced properties here.

 A Full Dining Scene